Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 ![GIF image illustrating the pre-packaged themes for Github Pages](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/pages-themes.gif?raw=true)

 An unspecified amount of time disappeared before I settled on [Minima](https://github.com/jekyll/minima).
-As the name suggests, it has a simple, clean, and has a familiar layout that is in keeping with other popular technical writing blogs.
+As the name suggests, it has a simple, clean, and familiar layout that is in keeping with other popular technical writing blogs.

 ## Building with Jekyll

 Each of these themes is powered by [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll), a simple, blog-aware, static site generator (Jekyll n.d.).
 Simplicity is the key term here.
-Tom Preston-Werner (2008) created Jekyll to keep the complexity of blogging to an absolute minimum.
+Tom Preston-Werner (2008) created Jekyll to keep the complexity of blogging to a minimum.
 Jekyll takes content written in Markdown and mixes in any user-defined configuration settings to generate a complete static website, ready to be served.
 GitHub Pages serves the website directly from my GitHub repository so that I don’t have to deal with any hosting.

 To get this far, I only needed a page for my "Hello World" markdown (`index.md`) and my own configuration file (`_config.yml`).